Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Shape-Space Graph Construction and Search

 where $\bm{K}$ is a weighting matrix that can rescale or weight the contributions of individual fibers.
 For our soft robot, $\bm{K}=\bm{I}$.

-\textbf{Activation rate.} In addition to keeping the activation magnitude low, it is desirable to reduce rapid heating and cooling ramps in the liquid crystal elastomer fibers.
+\textbf{Activation rate.} In addition to keeping the activation magnitude low, it is desirable to reduce rapid heating and cooling ramps for actuators such as liquid crystal elastomer fibers.
 Hence, we penalize large activation jumps between consecutive activation vectors,

 which results in smooth and gradual changes in the activations along the path.

 \textbf{Multi-Objective Edge Costs.} Last but not least, the modular edge costs representing geometric distance $d_\text{RMS}(\bm{R}^{(i)},\bm{R}^{(j)})$, activation magnitude $d_\text{mag}(\bm{\gamma}_i,\bm{\gamma}_j)$, and smoothness $d_\text{smo}(\bm{\gamma}_i,\bm{\gamma}_j)$ are combined into a multi-objective edge cost in both \shs{} and \acts{} as